-In organizations where leadership is empowering, it means that there is a release of resources for learning and development to facilitate experience, so that employees become more competent, enabling them to gain the ability to self-lead and self-manage in practice (Amundsen and Martinsen 2014).
-Empowerment though difficult to define at times, is closely linked to autonomy and if midwives are to be truly self-governing, effective practitioners, they must feel that they can take, rather than be given that power to make decisions about their role and their needs for personal development.
-However, there has been further research into issues impacting on the expansion of the midwives' duties to include NIPE, exposing reoccurring themes.
-A lack of managerial support; non-allocation of resources or protected time for development; feelings of being undervalued; role conflict and crossing over of boundaries, beyond the remit of low-risk pregnancy has been expressed by midwives as some of the compounding elements (Lumsden, 2005; Steele 2007; Simms et al, 2012).
-Certainly, these are essential to improve that sense of motivation, which should occur when empowerment exists.
-In particular, feelings of appreciation have been looked upon as one of the rudimental features for motivation, to enable individuals to be more productive and achieve their highest potential (Maslow 1943).
-As healthcare professionals, Maslow's Hierarchy of Needs (Maslow 1943) is often used to inform how basic care is planned for clients to promote their health.
-It is equally important to turn the theoretical mirror around, to reflect on how fundamental elements such as respect and acceptance are addressed for NIPE midwives.
+In organisations where leadership is empowering, it means that there is a release of resources for learning and development to facilitate experience, so that employees become more competent, enabling them to gain the ability to self-lead and self-manage in practice (Amundsen and Martinsen 2014).
+Though difficult to define at times, empowerment is closely linked to autonomy and if midwives are to be truly self-governing, effective practitioners, they must feel that they can take, rather than be given, that power to make decisions about their role and their needs for personal development.

+However, there has been further research into issues impacting on the expansion of the midwife's duties to include NIPE, exposing recurring themes: a lack of managerial support; non-allocation of resources or protected time for development; feelings of being undervalued; role conflict and crossing over of boundaries, beyond the remit of low-risk pregnancy - have all been cited by midwives as compounding elements (Lumsden 2005; Steele 2007; Simms et al 2012).

-Practice Challenge 4: Continuously reflect on your qualities as a midwife, remembering that a significant portion of the knowledge and skills required in your NIPE role, starts with what you should already know and do well as a competent midwife.
+Continuously reflect on your qualities as a midwife, remembering that a significant portion of the knowledge and skills required in your NIPE role starts with what you already know and do well as a competent midwife.